jpmorganchase/salt-ds/.changeset/twelve-rockets-whisper.md

 "@salt-ds/core": minor
 ---

-Added `bordered` prop for Combo Box.
+Added `bordered` prop for `ComboBox`.
 When set, a full border will be applied.

 ```tsx
 <ComboBox bordered>